CitizenCon 2948 - The Call of a Dragonfly

 Cue JR and our pi guy StevenTheGeek to get those screens and thrusters working and huge thanks to Darren Lambourne & Graham Philipson at CIG for their help on the sound.

-Cue the most insane 3d jigsaw ever, hundreds of pieces cut from dozens of sheets of high grade birch ply over weeks of milling to slowly built up each component of the bike.
+Cue the most insane 3d jigsaw ever, hundreds of pieces cut from dozens of sheets of high grade birch ply over weeks of milling to slowly build up each component of the bike.
 We cut and we sanded.
 Then we cut and we sanded some more and she started to take shape.

 We hope you enjoy her – look after her ATX.